 Special to The New York Times.

-ATLANTA.
-Ga., Aug.
-18.-The feeling in Marietta over the Frank lynching is illustrated by a jeering, sarcastic telegram sent today by the Chief of Police to Detective William J. Burns, who was employed by Frank's friends and was run out of Marietta after an attempt to lynch him.
-The telegram reads:

-William J. Burns, Burns Detective Agency, New York.
+ATLANTA, Ga., Aug.
+18.-The feeling in Marietta over the Frank lynching is illustrated by a jeering, sarcastic telegram sent today by the Chief of Police to Detective William J. Burns, who was employed by Experies friends and was employed.
+Marietta after an attempt to lynch him.
+The telegram reads: William J. Burns, Burns Detective Agency, New York.

 Leo Frank lynched here yesterday.
 Come quick and help investigate.
+Frank's friends and was run out of